 This year BBC Learning is holding a one-off spectacular free event on Friday 20 March at Leicester racecourse to coincide with the solar eclipse.
 The event will be open from 9am to 3pm and from 6pm to 9.30pm and will encourage astronomers old and new to look towards the sky.
 With contributions by Helen and many other special guests.

 Robin Ince conducting five nights of comedy, music, nonsense (and quite possibly Judge Dredd), at the

 Bloomsbury Theatre, London.

 Helen appears on Sunday 21 December as one of many guests in 'The Ghost of Christmas Present'.
-SOLD OUT

 The Trouble Club - Wednesday 26 November 2014

 Helen joins the trouble makers with her Bubblology talk.